 Being the ancient capital and home to some of Japan’s most influential leaders, the city of Kyoto holds a rich culinary tradition with its diverse range of dining options from the more sophisticated multiple-course cuisines to the simplest and most humble dishes.

-Starting with the more sophisticated beginnings we have kaiseki ryori, a dish which originated from traditional tea ceremonies amongst aristocrats.
+First with have kaiseki ryori, a dish which originated from traditional tea ceremonies amongst aristocrats.
 A dish which focuses on the subtle flavors of local and seasonal ingredients.
-It usually comes in the form of a regular stream of dishes, each more unique than the last.
-The easiest way for travellers to experience it is by staying in a local ryokan.
-Though enjoying the experience isn’t necessarily a cheap one, rarely starting below 6,000 yen and reaching the limits of 30,000.
+The easiest way to experience it is by staying in a local ryokan.
+Though the experience isn’t necessarily a cheap one, ranging from 6,000 to 30,000 yen.

 On the other end of the scale, shojin ryori stems from the culture of Buddhist monks.
 Following the Buddhist traditions, the meals refrain from taking the life of a living creature and therefore strictly vegetarian.
-This will often be offered as meals for anyone lucky enough to stay in a temple.
-The dishes will commonly include tofu (a Kyoto speciality).
+The dishes commonly include tofu (a Kyoto speciality).
 This can be seen in another unique dish called Yudofu; soft tofu served with vegetables.
-Despite its humble beginnings, you’ll be spending between 1500-2000 yen for the privilege.
+Despite its humble beginnings, you’ll be spending between 1500 to 2000 yen for the privilege.